 Consider your client’s budget

 When pricing your freelance work, it’s important to consider your client’s budget.
-This can be a tricky balancing act because you want to be fair to yourself and charge a rate that is commensurate with your skills and experience, but you also want to be sensitive to your client’s budget.
-If your client has a limited budget, consider offering a reduced rate or a payment plan.
+This can be a tricky balancing act because you want to be fair to yourself and charge a rate that is in line with your skills and experience, but you also want to be sensitive to your client’s budget.
+If your client has a small local business, consider offering a reduced rate or a payment plan.
 This can help you secure the project and build a relationship with the client for future work.

 Account for revisions and additional work